-Alpha Chapter History.
+Alpha Chapter History

-“Where there is no vision, the people perish: but he that keepeth the law, happy is he.”
+“Where there is no vision, the people perish: but he that keepeth the law, happy is he.” - Proverbs 29:18 (KJV)

-Believing they were following the will of God, the men pressed on.
-Over the Christmas break, the men deliberated on whether to form an original fraternity, or to establish a chapter of another Christian fraternity already in existence.
-In early January 2017, Brother Mashburn discovered Lambda Sigma Phi through an article about the chapter published in USA Today many years prior.
-Brother Mashburn then reached out to Mu Chapter Advisor and Alumni, Brother Ken Hill, to see if Lambda Sigma Phi would like to expand to North Alabama.
-The men met as soon as they came back to campus for the start of the spring semester.
-The men decided collectively to pursue founding the first expansion chapter of Lambda Sigma Phi, later to be known as the Alpha Chapter.
-They elected an Executive Board that mirrored the board of the Brothers at Mu.
-The founding Executive Board consisted on the following men: President Samuel Mashburn, Vice President of External Affairs Chase Holcombe, Vice President of Internal Affairs Seth Callahan, Vice President of Judicial Affairs Michael Thompson, Secretary Sean Gillman, Treasurer Christopher Drensek, and Chaplain Jacob Bradley.
+So, the group continued.
+Over the Christmas break, the men deliberated on whether to form an original fraternity or to establish a chapter of another national, Christian fraternity.
+In January 2017, Mashburn discovered Lambda Sigma Phi through an article about the fraternity published in USA Today years prior.
+He then reached out to the Mu Chapter at the University of Alabama and their Advisor, Ken Hill, to see if Lambda Sigma Phi would like to expand to UNA.
+The men met after returning to campus for the start of the spring semester and decided collectively to pursue the first expansion chapter of Lambda Sigma Phi, later to be known as the Alpha Chapter at UNA.
+They then elected an Executive Board from among their group that mirrored that of the Mu Chapter.
+This board consisted of the following brothers: President Samuel Mashburn, Vice President of External Affairs Chase Holcombe, Vice President of Internal Affairs Seth Callahan, Vice President of Judicial Affairs Michael Thompson, Secretary Sean Gillman, Treasurer Christopher Drensek, and Chaplain Jacob Bradley.

-Vice President of External
+Vice President of External Affairs

-Vice President of Internal
+Vice President of Internal Affairs

-Vice President of Judicial
+Vice President of Judicial Affairs